Dssdiego/elixir_game_template/README.md

-# Feather Game Template
+# Elixir Game Template

-Template for creating games with the Feather Engine
+Template for creating games with the Elixir Game Engine